auranic/Elastic-principal-graphs/README.md

 Read [wiki](https://github.com/auranic/Elastic-principal-graphs/wiki) of this repository for more detailed information on the algorithm and examples of its application.

-Go to [R implementation of elastic principal graphs interface](https://github.com/Albluca/rpgraph) created by [Luca Albergante](https://github.com/Albluca).
+Go to [R implementation of elastic principal graphs](https://github.com/Albluca/ElPiGraph.R) coded by [Luca Albergante](https://github.com/Albluca).

 For more details of elastic principal graph theory read: